Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: : Architecture Use Case

 \subsubsection{Local PE Control}

 The conventional PE array is highly scalable due to lack of control.
 Each PE is responsible for a specific task which it conducts locally.
-The decision of how to use the local fMUL is, therefore, dynamic and local to each PE.
+Therefore, to keep \ARCH{} as scalable as conventional SAs are, each PE within \ARCH{} should dynamically control its fMUL locally.
 Algorithm~\ref{alg:algorithm1} describes how a 2-threaded PE exploits input sparsity and effective data width (of activations, without loss of generality) to prepare the input data and control for the fMUL unit.
 Each cycle, the PE checks the input computation demands versus its available resources, in this case, an 8b-8b fMAC.
 If the two threads require the fMAC, the PE checks the data-width of each thread and forwards either its 4-bit MSBs or LSBs.
 If one of the threads does not require the fMAC, the PE passes the active thread to the fMUL, enabling an error-free 8b-8b multiplication.
 In either case, the PE sets the corresponding shift signals.

 The 4-threaded (4T) implementation considers two more options.
 When all four threads require the fMAC, all activations and weights precision are reduced to 4 bits according to the effective input data-width of each thread (i.e., MSBs or LSBs).
 For simplicity's sake, a collision of three threads is treated similarly; that is, we reduce all input precision, even though theoretically one thread can utilize a 4b-8b MAC.
 Cases of two thread collisions or no collision are handled in the same manner that a 2-threaded \ARCH{} does, but with additional logic that marks the active threads.